wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 ## Less is more - sometimes

 A recurring interpretation among engineers is that KISS means doing less.
-Some even preach it should me the minimal necessary to make it work.
+Some even preach it should be the minimal necessary to make it work.
 While certainly one of Johnson's tenets was to produce minimal designs, it had to solve the problem as best as they could at the time.
 It also had to be clear and easy for their engineers and mechanics to understand.